frontenddogma/web-development-glossary/manuscript/f.md

 Free and Open Source Software
 : Software that can be classified as both free software and open-source software.
 That is, anyone is freely licensed to use, copy, study, and change the software in any way, and the source code is openly shared so that people are encouraged to voluntarily improve the design of the software.
 This is in contrast to proprietary software, where the software is under restrictive copyright licensing and the source code is usually hidden from the users.&nbsp;[†](#w-foss)

+Free Software Foundation
+: A non-profit organization founded by Richard Stallman in 1985 to support the free software movement, which promotes the universal freedom to study, distribute, create, and modify computer software, with the organization's preference for software being distributed under copyleft ("share alike") terms, such as with its own GNU General Public License.
+The FSF was incorporated in Massachusetts, U.S., where it is also based.&nbsp;[†](#w-fsf) ℹ︎&nbsp;[fsf.org](https://www.fsf.org/)

 Frontend
 : The presentation layer of a piece of software, usually an abstraction that simplifies the underlying component by providing a user-friendly interface.
 In the client-server model, the client is considered the front end, even when some presentation work is actually done on the server itself.&nbsp;[†](#w-frontend-backend)

 FrontPage
 : A discontinued WYSIWYG HTML editor and website administration tool from Microsoft for the Microsoft Windows line of operating systems.
 It was branded as part of the Microsoft Office suite from 1997 to 2003.
 Microsoft FrontPage has since been replaced by Microsoft Expression Web and SharePoint Designer, which were first released in December 2006 alongside Microsoft Office 2007, but these two products were also discontinued.&nbsp;[†](#w-frontpage)

+FSF
+: → Free Software Foundation

 FTP
 : → File Transfer Protocol